virtuaCode/valheim-mods/EquipWheel/README.md

 ## Overview

 This mod adds an user interface for equipping/using items in an easier and faster way.
 The menu will be visible by holding the 'G' key (can be changed).
-On gamepads it's the LEFT button on the D-Pad by default.
+On gamepads it's the 'Use' button (X or A on Xbox Controllers) by default.
+(Can be changed to the 'Sit' Button or Left/Right button on the D-Pad.)

+**New in version 1.5.2: Added config entry for using Sit-Button**

+The new config allows you to use the 'Sit' button again as a hotkey.
+Just enable it in the config (UseSitButton = true).

-**New in version 1.5.1: Changed Gamepad bindings** Hotkeys for Gamepad has been changed.
+**New in version 1.5.1: Changed Gamepad bindings**

+Hotkeys for Gamepad has been changed.
 The default is now the 'Use' button (X on Xbox Controllers).

-**New in version 1.5.0: Changed Gamepad bindings and Regex filtering** Hotkeys for Gamepad has been changed.
+**New in version 1.5.0: Changed Gamepad bindings and Regex filtering**

+Hotkeys for Gamepad has been changed.
 The default is now the LEFT (or RIGHT) button on the D-Pad.
 Filtering items now supports Regular Expressions.

-**New in version 1.3.0: Better binding for hotkeys** Hotkeys can now be key combos like 'SHIFT + 1'.
+**New in version 1.3.0: Better binding for hotkeys**

+Hotkeys can now be key combos like 'SHIFT + 1'.
 Also the hotkey for gamepads can be changed in the config.

 **New in version 1.2.0: Item Type Matching Mode**

 When enabled, it scans the whole inventory for items of the specified types in the config and use them in the equip wheel.

 **New in version 1.1.0: Gamepad Support**

 Rebinds the gampad X-button to open the equip wheel.
 The left joystick controls the selected item.